Good sleep habits tend to take a vacation when school is out for the summer.

 - Eat well.
 Avoid big meals right before bed.

-- Increase activity (just not near bedtime).
+- Increase activity (not near bedtime).
 Exercise and regular physical activity during the day improves sleep at night.

 - Even on weekends, keep a regular sleep schedule and avoid extremes.
 Having a regular bedtime every day increases the likelihood that kids, including teens, will get optimal sleep.